-Epigenetic’s Science is written by award winning author, Raoul Pedretta.
-Good bye, genetically encoded genes… the first book in the exciting new field of epigenetic biology for general readers.
-The surging new science of epigenetic genetics provides a veritable cornucopia of new insights into our bodies and minds – some unsettling, some reassuring.
-The premise of Epigenetic’s Science is that environmental exposures can have long lasting effects on cellular function.
-Some of these effects aren’t very easy to reverse and the authors describe how”epigenetic inheritance” can result in such illnesses as cancer, Alzheimer’s disease and Parkinson’s.
-They also clarify the surprising effect of”epigenetic pollution,” environmental contaminants which aren’t detected by standard testing and that could cause severe health issues.
+Epigenetic’s Science is written by award winning writer, Raoul Pedretta.
+Great bye, genetically encoded genes… the first book in the exciting new field of epigenetic biology for general readers.
+The surging new science of epigenetic genetics provides a veritable cornucopia of fresh insights into our bodies and minds – some unsettling, some comforting.
+The assumption of Epigenetic’s Science is that environmental exposures can have long lasting effects on cellular function.
+Some of these effects are not very easy to reverse and the authors describe how”epigenetic inheritance” can lead to such disorders as cancer, Alzheimer’s disease and Parkinson’s.
+They also describe the surprising effect of”epigenetic pollution,” environmental contaminants that aren’t detected by standard testing and that could cause severe health issues.

 Like all living systems, cells are constantly changing and grow, divide and die.
-All cells need a continuous supply of energy, and this procedure is initiated by a process called”mimetic induction”.
+All cells require a continuous supply of energy, and this procedure is initiated by a process referred to as”mimetic induction”.
 Through natural selection, positive mutations accumulate over generations, and when they get together, these cells form a sort of cellular memory, or methylation state.
-This methylation state is passed between generations and decides how cells in one family will behave in response to environmental challenges and how those cells will respond when similar challenges arise in another household member.
+This methylation state is passed on between generations and decides how cells in 1 family will act in response to environmental challenges and how those cells will respond when similar challenges arise in another family member.

 When methylation is induced in a cell, the result can be a whole gamut of changes on the cell surface and in the biochemical pathways within the cell.
-This results in alterations in gene function and a corresponding response on the body.
+This causes alterations in gene function and a corresponding reaction physically.
 There are many ways in which Epigenetic’s Science presents the science of Epigenetics.
-By way of instance, each chapter includes an informative section covering among the most frequent Epigenetic changes that occur in all of us: puberty.
-The chapters include;”Growthal Sensitivity,””Mutations at Birth,”” hormonal changes,””perinatal development,””adolescent-onset diabetes,” and”nutrition.”
+By way of example, each chapter contains an informative section covering among the most frequent Epigenetic changes that exist in all of us: puberty.
+The chapters comprise;”Growthal Sensitivity,””Mutations in Birth,”” hormonal changes,””perinatal development,””adolescent-onset diabetes,” and”nutrition.”
 I enjoyed each of them and found them to be quite interesting and educational.

-As you know, during adolescence, the body increases its production of estrogen (in anticipation of future pregnancy), and in turn, produces DHT (which stands for”dihydrotestosterone”).
-DHT then binds to the hair follicles, making it difficult for nutrients to reach the roots.
-This causes baldness in a condition known as”male pattern baldness” Interestingly, this is not the only cause of hair loss, as there are other genetic and environmental factors that contribute to hair loss.
+As you know, during adolescence, the body increases its production of estrogen (in anticipation of future pregnancy), and then, produces DHT (which stands for”dihydrotestosterone”).
+DHT subsequently binds to the hair follicles, which makes it difficult for nutrients to reach the roots.
+This causes baldness in a condition known as”male pattern baldness.”
+Interestingly, this is not the only cause of hair loss, as there are other genetic and environmental factors that contribute to hair loss.
 Epigenetic science goes a step further and suggests that these other causes of hair loss may also be affected by methylation, so future study might shed more light on Epigenetic’s Science.

-The next topic that Epigenetic’s Science touches on is the effect that diet has on the body.
-Specifically, Epigenetic’s Science goes into detail about the impact that diet has on rats, rodents, and other organisms.
-To start with, one interesting finding was that when the worm C. elegans has been given a high fat diet, it became obese and diabetic.
-Interestingly, the lab animals also lost muscle mass, which is indicative of insulin resistance.
-In another experiment, the laboratory animals were put on a special sort of diet where they only received food which contained carbohydrates; they lost body weight fairly rapidly.
+The next topic that Epigenetic’s Science touches on is the impact that diet has on the body.
+Specifically, Epigenetic’s Science goes into detail concerning the effect that diet has on mice, worms, and other organisms.
+To begin with, one interesting finding was that when the worm C. elegans has been given a high fat diet, it became diabetic and obese.
+Interestingly, the laboratory animals also lost muscle mass, which is indicative of insulin resistance.
+In another experiment, the laboratory animals were put on a special sort of diet where they just received food which contained carbohydrates; they lost body weight fairly quickly.

 In order to understand what is happening here, you have to take a look at the Epigenetic’s Science methodology.
-Fundamentally, they are growing yeast in laboratory cultures and watching what happens.
-After the yeast grows to a certain point, it is going to replicate and thus create a new production of yeast cells.
-In this case, the generation of cells has been used to study insulin resistance, something that we humans have.
+Basically, they are growing yeast in lab cultures and watching what happens.
+When the yeast grows to a certain point, it is going to replicate and thus create a new production of yeast cells.
+In cases like this, the creation of cells has been used to study insulin resistance, something that we humans possess.

-Of course, there are additional Epigenetic’s Science techniques they use, such as gene regulation and the analysis of cancerous tumors.
-In actuality, they’ve recently established a successful clinical trial where they are trying to treat Alzheimer’s disease in mice.
-As exciting as that may sound, it’s not your regular normal cancer treatment.
+Needless to say, there are additional Epigenetic’s Science techniques they use, such as gene regulation and the analysis of cancerous tumors.
+In actuality, they’ve recently launched a successful clinical trial where they are trying to treat Alzheimer’s disease in mice.
+As exciting as that may sound, it’s not your regular normal cancer therapy.
 This study shows they are able to control and regulate cells and stop the growth of cancerous tumors.

-In addition to diabetes, Epigenetic’s Science may be used for other types of diseases and conditions, such as Parkinson’s, arthritis, Multiple Sclerosis, and even cancer.
-Needless to say, these studies are extremely small so we don’t have much of a sense of what they will mean for human health.
+Besides diabetes, Epigenetic’s Science can be used for other types of diseases and conditions, such as Parkinson’s, arthritis, Multiple Sclerosis, and even cancer.
+Of course, these studies are very small so we do not have much of a sense of what they will mean for human health.
 Still, it is an exciting and very promising prospect.
-Just think, one day you could be able to grow your own cells for immune system support and energy production; essentially creating your very own drug factory!
+Just think, one day you might have the ability to grow your own cells for immune system support and energy production; essentially creating your own drug factory!